ahsan07habib22/test_webpage/index.md

 # Model Validation

 Model results for waterlevel timeseries were compared with data from buoy data near Sebastian Inlet.
 There is a good match between model results and buoy data for water level timeseries with small difference in amplitude but very good match between phases.
-Correlation comparison is well over 90%.Following figures show some comparison.
+Correlation comparison is well over 90%.

 <p align="left">
 <img src="Sebastian Inlet Water Level Timeseries.jpg" width="1250">